AmirMotefaker/myJupyterNotebook/Rain Prediction in Australia/README.md

 For your project, you will use a rainfall dataset from Australian Government's Bureau of Meteorology , clean the data, and apply different classification algorithm on the data.

-- Alternatively, you can download your data from http://www.bom.gov.au/climate/dwo/
+- You can download your data from http://www.bom.gov.au/climate/dwo/

 You are expected to use the following algorithms to build your models: